samuraitruong/dgtlive-app/Readme.md

 ## Build docker
 The 1 standalone docker app will run both backend & front-end using nestjs static server module.
-IT was confiured so serve static output of front-end app.
+IT was configured so serve static output of front-end app. refer to dockerfile for details
 ```sh
 docker build -t dgtapp .